-EARLY IDENTIFICATION RECOGNISING AND RESPONDING TO SAFEGUARDING NEEDS reviews and ensures this information is passed on to staff to promote improvement in respect of safeguarding.
+The DSL ensures they have information from SSCP in relation to learning reviews and ensures this information is passed on to staff to promote improvement in respect of safeguarding.
 As part of our ongoing culture of vigilance and development we will share learning and responses from any other relevant issues to ensure we are offering the safest environment for our pupils and staff.